-Scientists and Mathematicians in Schools is a national program that creates and supports long-term partnerships between teachers and scientists or mathematicians.
+Scientists and Mathematicians in Schools is a national program that creates and supports long-term partnerships between primary or secondary school teachers and scientists or mathematicians.
 Partnerships are flexible to allow for a style and level of involvement that suits each participant.
 Check out the showcases to see what some partnerships have been doing.

-Professor Brian Schmidt discusses Scientists and Mathematicians in Schools
+Professor Brian Schmidt discusses his involvement with Scientists and Mathematicians in Schools

 Professor Brian Schmidt enjoys his involvement with Scientists and Mathematicians in Schools.